iSebDev/convertertype/README.md

 ## ConverterType

-This program is used to convert, for example, a number to a float or a text to binary or binary to text or binary to hexadecimal without programming, many functions and simple to use ;-)
+The program is a set of functions that allow conversion between different data types in Python, such as converting a string to an integer, converting a binary number to a hexadecimal number, converting a float to an integer, and many other conversion operations.
+Each function has a description that indicates what type of conversion it performs and how it is used.
+This program can be useful for anyone who needs to convert data into their Python code. ;-)

 ## Conversion Functions